 Other cancers that are greatly increased in transplanted populations are lip cancer (>10-fold increased risk), Kaposi sarcoma (>50-fold increased risk), and cancers of the anogenital tract (>4-fold increase for vaginal, cervical, vulval, anal, and penile cancers) (Chapman et al., 2013).

 A range of cancers developing in transplant recipients have been donor-derived, although the risk is relatively low, being assessed in the UK as 0.03%.
-Consequently, donors should be screened for the risk of transmission of cancer (Desai and Neuberger, 2014; Chapman et al., 2013).
+Consequently, donors should be screened for the risk of transmission of cancer (Desai & Neuberger, 2014; Chapman et al., 2013).

 The incidence of malignancies in transplant patients appears to be related both to the class of immunosuppressive agents used as well as the overall intensity of immunosuppression.
-For instance, CNI therapy has been shown to increase the risk of malignancies following kidney, liver and heart transplantation in a dose-dependent manner.
-However, it is unclear how much of this effect is a consequence of high intensity immunosuppression versus specific CNI-related effects.
+For instance, CNI therapy was shown to increase the risk of malignancies following kidney, liver and heart transplantation in a dose-dependent manner.
+However, it is unclear how much of this effect is a consequence of high-intensity immunosuppression versus specific CNI-related effects.
 While more data is needed, current recommendations for the management of malignancies in transplantation patients is to reduce the overall burden of immunosuppression and introduce an mTOR inhibitor (De Simone et al., 2017b).